Overview

 ele: ['graph']

-A JavaScript function can be defined as long as it returns a valid element ID.
-For example:
+A JavaScript function can be used as long as it returns a valid element ID.
+Metrics can be passed as parameters:

 ele: ['getElement(||voip.jitter||,55)']

-The getElement function would be passed the result for VoIP Jitter and the number 55.
-It would then simply have to return a valid element ID.
-Example below.
+The getElement function receives the VoIP Jitter result and the number 55, then returns a valid element ID:

 function getElement(jitter, number) {